simplesamlphp/saml2/README-DEV.md

 Use PHPUnit for Unit Testing.
 Test with the 2 known users: [SimpleSAMLphp][1] and [OpenConext-engineblock][2].

-## Using Tests in Development
+### Using Tests in Development

-In order to run the unittests, use `vendor/bin/phpunit -c tools/phpunit`
+In order to run the unittests, use `vendor/bin/phpunit`

 ## Contributing